pramanand-coder/Edunet-solarpowergeneration/README.md

-## Predicting Solar Power Output Using linear regression
+## *Predicting Solar Power Output Using linear regression*

+# *Edunet Foundation*

+# 4 week internship presented by Edunet Foundation, in collaboration with AICTE & Shell, focusing on Green Skills using Ai technology